Creative Guidelines (Connection, Credit, Compensation)

 Access: All should consider how we can make spaces and events as accessible as possible.
 We should also avoid building a culture that indirectly excludes minorities.
 To give examples: Text-based content should be conveyed in readable fonts, sensitive or over-stimulating content should be preceded with warnings, sexual content should be inaccessible to minors, and so on.

 Anti-Aggression: We must actively push out unwarranted aggressive behavior.
 Harassment, bigotry, and prejudice are all unwelcome.
 This includes booting those who display explicit slurs and obvious hate, as well as repeated smaller aggressions that perpetuate harmful stereotypes.
-It does NOT include tone-policing valid feedback.
+As staff, we’re not going to tone police people, and we won’t accept tone policing.

 Community Guidelines (Consideration, Honesty, Privacy)